 In the first instance, individuals can lodge their complaint with a QFCC officer via telephone or in writing, via post, email or the QFCC's on-line complaint form.
-Emailed complaints will be sent to the Complaints Coordinator mailbox (legal and governance@qfcc.qld.gov.au).
+Emailed complaints will be sent to the xx.

 Complainants are not required to lodge their complaint in writing, however it is preferable from a best practice perspective and complainants should be encourages to do so.
 Where a simple and easily resolvable complaint issue is raised and is able to be resolved in a very short period of time, i.e. less than five business days, a verbal notice of complaint is acceptable.
 Details of such complaints must be recorded in writing by the Complaint Officer and forwarded to the Complaints Coordinator.